 Mr. David Hood, CEO of geoLOGIC systems

-Dr. Mark Milke, President and Executive Director, Aristotle Foundation for Public Policy
+Dr. Mark Milke, President and Founder, Aristotle Foundation for Public Policy

 Dr. Jack Mintz, economist and founder of the University of Calgary School of Public Policy